morimekta/providence/docs/compact-binary.md

   - 2: 4 bytes (i32 / int)
   - 3: 8 bytes (i64 / long)

-It is re-endoded so that negative numbers are flipped, and then then sign bit set. -0 mean MIN_VALUE (based on byte count).
-The sign bit is the most significant bit.
-The resulted value is little-endian byte encoded.

 ## DOUBLE

 The double is standard `[1:11:52]` encoded then little-endian serialized onto the byte stream.